dragoncoder047/aelith/ROADMAP.md

   * [ ] Use firewall somewhere else
 * [X] Finish writing man pages for all the types of continuations
   * [ ] Do translations
 * [ ] Add algorithmic choosing songs based on where you are in the game.
-Currently just random 33%/33%/33% -- make it choose randomly but influenced based on position
+Currently just random & uniformly weighted -- make it choose randomly but influenced based on position
   * [ ] Fix the not auto looping onEnd getting dropped for music (probably Kaplay bug)
 * [ ] Add autosave (last checkpoint) and option to restore when webpage is reloaded
   * [ ] How to refer to objects in-memory in serialized form?
     * [ ] Ones that don't exist, when savegame is loaded initially at start?
   * [ ] OR - Add warning about there being no autosave
-* [ ] Add scores for stuff?
+* [ ] Add achievements for stuff?
 (Collecting continuations, creating continuations, cloning boxes, etc?)
   * [ ] Connect to Newgrounds for cloud save and medals?

 ## DONE